A3h1nt/a3h1nt.github.io/_posts/2024-04-15-Burp Suite Certified Practitioner Review.md

 ## A Message For PortSwigger

 Thank you so much for the amazing learning experience.
-You guys have one of the best knowledge-rich contents on the planet.
+You guys have one of the best knowledge rich contents on the planet.
 BSCP has been a great experience, and I am looking forward to new content in the future.
 I have a few suggestions.
 First and foremost, improve the certificate design, and if possible, provide a physical copy of the certificate to people who've cleared it.
 There's a more promising sense of achievement that comes with the physical touch.